 Discovery of Bonampak

-La Ancient Mayan city of Bonampak She was trapped in the Lacandon jungle far from human curiosity, until she was shown the interest of the world through the explorers Giles Healy and Carlos Frey in 1946.
-"Actually, Carlos Frey took Giles Healy to Bonampak, that's how the latter knew the place.
-But since my father did not have the money or enough support like Healy, he was disconnected from the find ", Frey Solís said, son of the archaeologist.
+La Ancient Mayan city of Bonampak was trapped in the Lacandon jungle far from human curiosity, until it was shown to the interest of the world through explorers Giles Healy and Carlos Frey in 1946.
+“Actually, Carlos Frey took Giles Healy to Bonampak, it was like this last knew the place.
+But since my father did not have the money or the sufficient support like Healy, he was dissociated from the find ", Frey Solís said, son of the archaeologist.

 Obviously the Lacandon Maya, the inhabitants of the area since ancient times, knew the city.
 They explain to you that their grandparents came from there.